-5.4 The aims of this policy are:

-To support the child's development in ways that will foster security, confidence and independence.

-To raise the awareness of both teaching and support

-staff for the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse.

-- 5.5 Adopting child protection guidelines through procedures and a code of conduct for staff and volunteers: - To provide a systematic means of monitoring children known or thought to be at risk of harm. - To support pupils who have suffered abuse in accordance with their agreed Child Protection Plan. - To emphasise the need for good levels of appropriate communication between all members of staff, and with external agencies. - By strictly following safer recruitment requirements, ensuring that all adults within our school who have access to children have been checked as to their suitability. - To set out a structured procedure within the school community in cases of suspected abuse. - By sharing information about child protection and good practice with children, parents and carers, staff and volunteers. - To promote effective working relationships with other agencies, especially the Police, Social Care and Health.
-Sharing information about concerns with agencies who need to know, and involving parents and children appropriately. - To ensure all staff are aware of the school's code of conduct. - To ensure all staff have signed the AUP acceptable use policy - By providing effective management for staff and volunteers through support, supervision and training. - 5.6 Equality
+- 5.4 The aims of this policy are: - To support the child's development in ways that will foster security, confidence and independence. - To raise the awareness of both teaching and support staff for the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse. - 5.5 Adopting child protection guidelines through procedures and a code of conduct for staff and volunteers: - To provide a systematic means of monitoring children known or thought to be at risk of harm. - To support pupils who have suffered abuse in accordance with their agreed Child Protection Plan - To emphasise the need for good levels of appropriate communication between all members of staff, and with external agencies. - By strictly following safer recruitment requirements, ensuring that all adults within our school who have access to children have been checked as to their suitability. - To set out a structured procedure within the school community in cases of suspected abuse. - By sharing information about child protection and good practice with children, parents and carers, staff and volunteers. - To promote effective working relationships with other agencies, especially the Police, Social Care and Health.
+Sharing information about concerns with agencies who need to know, and involving parents and children appropriately. - To ensure all staff are aware of the school's code of conduct. - To ensure all staff have signed the AUP acceptable use policy - By providing effective management for staff and volunteers through support, supervision and training.

+5.6 Equality

 Some children's circumstances mean they are more vulnerable to abuse and/or less able to easily access services.
-These children often require a high degree or awareness and co-operation between professionals in different agencies, both in recognising and identifying their needs and in acting to meet those needs: Children in Specific Circumstances, edition 5, London Child Protection Procedures; KCSIE 2018 Para 102 and following.
+These children often require a high degree or awareness and co-operation between professionals in different agencies, both in recognising and identifying their needs and in acting to meet those needs.